sanchezle/juancito-node/README.md

 The API will be accessible at: `https://luis-dev-lab.com/projects/juancito`

-Configure your frontend application to use this as the base URL for API requests.
+The frontend is hosted at: `https://zingy-baklava-d1f0ae.netlify.app`

+CORS is configured to allow requests from this Netlify domain.

 ### Container Management